bosbec/mobileresponseDocs/services/api2sms-dashboard.md

 An excellent way to test your API calls is to use our Swagger Documentation.
 You can find this on https://rest.bosbec.io

 ## Usage
+Use the examples of API calls below to send your messages.

 ### Sending SMS